-There is a number of advantages to use SOA compared with other solutions :
+There is several advantages to use SOA compared with other solutions:

 - The dynamic range of an SOM is generally higher than that of an EOM or an AOM.
-An AOM or EOM are often limited to < 30 dB, and often less since there is a strong polarization dependency. - An SOM has no polarization rotation dependencies, whereas both an EOM and an AOM typically are susceptible to polarization dependencies. - The spectrum of an SOM remains the same along the entire pulse, whereas when directly pulsing a laser diode, the user must consider the undesirable spectral effects which can occur from coupling of the frequency/phase spectrum and intensity profile. - The SOM is the only commercially available solution which also functions as an optical isolator for the input laser source.
+An AOM or EOM are often limited to < 30 dB, and often less since there is a strong polarization dependency.
+Whereas the extinction ration of an SOM can reach >70 dB in some case. - An SOM has no polarization rotation dependencies, whereas both an EOM and an AOM typically are susceptible to polarization dependencies. - The spectrum of an SOM remains the same along the entire pulse, whereas when directly pulsing a laser diode, the user must consider the undesirable spectral effects which can occur from coupling of the frequency/phase spectrum and intensity profile.

-One needs, however, to pay attention at two important characteristics :
+One needs, however, to pay attention at two important characteristics:

 - The high extinction ratio is polarization dependent and it is often necessary to add a polarizer (or isolator for its polarizing properties) at the output to reach the very high extinction ratio levels. - Depending on the configuration and input laser diode power, one may want to take advantage of the ability of the SOA to amplify the input signal.
-This is potentially interesting but this also can generate a small ASE signal.
-An ASE filter might be pertinent in some integration configuration.
+This is potentially interesting, but this also can generate a small ASE signal.
+An ASE filter might be relevant in some integration configuration.